Cresson Township, Pennsylvania: Sewage treatment

 Sewage treatment in portions of the township is provided by the Central Mainline Sewage Authority.
 A dedication ceremony was held on August 21, 2006, by local congressman John Murtha.
 The total cost of the system is $10 million, and construction took 14 years.
 Central-Mainline serves over 2,000 customers and is named after the "Mainline" of the former Pennsylvania Railroad that proceeds through the five municipalities.
 The railway is now part of the Norfolk Southern system.

+Government

+State Correctional Institution – Cresson, a prison of the Pennsylvania Department of Corrections, was in the township.

+Education

+Mount Aloysius College is in Cresson Township.

+The township is in the Penn Cambria School District.